THE role of the college president has no parallel in the modern business world.

 The way presidents view the skills required for the job differs depending on how long they've been in the role.

 In general, veteran presidents surveyed tend to think of higher education as a collegial, intellectual community where they are the academic leader.
-New presidents, meanwhile, see themselves through a financial and operational lens and as a leader who needs to get things done despite the collaborative nature of campuses—a CEO role, not in the top-down sense, but rather a general manager surrounded by a skilled executive team.
+New presidents, meanwhile, see themselves through a financial and operational lens and as a leader who needs to get things done despite the collaborative nature of campuses - a CEO role, not in the top-down sense, but rather a general manager surrounded by a skilled executive team.

 These often opposing opinions of the campus leadership role influence the competencies presidents think are required for the job and who they believe will fill their offices in the future.
-Presidents in the job for more than 15 years value academic and intellectual skills and consider the provost as their likely successor; presidents with less than a decade of experience say financial and operational acumen is most important and say the person next in line for the role will most likely come from the private sector (see figure 4).
+Presidents in the job for more than 15 years value academic and intellectual skills and consider the provost as their likely successor; presidents with less than a decade of experience say financial and operational acumen is most important and say the person next in queue for the role will most likely come from the private sector (see figure 4).

 During our interviews, we asked presidents about the advice they would give to others seeking the role.
 Here’s what an experienced president of a large urban public research university told us: